 Even though it did not lead the recovery, housing remains a key economic driver.
 The housing market continued to show improvement with solid gains forecast for 2016.
 The U.S. is on pace for total home sales to reach 6 million for the year, almost a 4% increase from the 2015 total.
 Nationally, home prices continue to appreciate in the 5% to 6% range, similar to the rate reported a year earlier.
 With the supply of both new and existing homes near 5 months, home prices are likely to rise further.

 Based on the data and the forecasts we are reading, the overall economic outlook remains positive for the remainder of the year.
-For more specific market details, please see the full Market Trend Analysis Report.Tags: Economy, Employment, housing, Mortgage Industry
+For more specific market details, please see the full Market Trend Analysis Report.Tags: Economy, Employment, housing, Housing Market, Mortgage Industry